 Good place to hang out!

-Young people needing direct support can contact their youth workers by phone, email, or social media and meeting with the youth worker may be arranged.
+Young people who want direct support outside group time can contact their youth workers by phone, email or social media and a meeting with the youth worker may be arranged.

-Youth Workers will continue to work together through technology and some meetings continuing through technology or over the phone.
+Youth workers will continue some work through technology and some meetings continuing through conference applications or over the phone.

 Community Employment Programme